wayne-kirk-schmidt/writing-styles/README.md

-# Template Library and Approach to Writing
+# Approach to Writing and Sample Templates

 Writing a strong report is like crossing a stream: each step matters, and each stone is an idea that moves you forward with purpose.
 The template doesn’t tell you what to think—it simply shows the order of the stones so you can focus on your argument.